India blocks BBC documentary on PM Modi from airing in India - ExBulletin

 The government ordered Twitter to block more than 50 tweets related to the documentary video, and YouTube was instructed to block any downloads of the video, Gupta said.
 YouTube and Twitter both complied with the instructions, he added.

-Modi was the chief minister of the western state of Gujarat when he was plagued by communal riots that left more than 1,000 people dead, according to the government tally – most of them Muslims.
+Modi was the chief minister of the western state of Gujarat when it was plagued by communal riots that left more than 1,000 people dead, with the government mostly counting Muslims.
 The violence erupted after a train carrying Hindu pilgrims caught fire, killing 59 people.

 Human rights activists estimate that at least double that number died in the riots.